 The Undergraduate Studies staff of the Office of the Provost works to improve undergraduate education.
 This includes developing and facilitating programs to improve student satisfaction and retention, and diversity.
 In addition, Undergraduate Studies staff coordinates the review of programs and policies affecting undergraduate education, including academic planning proposals, transfer credit and articulation agreements, and academic integrity issues; and works with University committees including the Provost's Advisory Committee on Undergraduate Programs and the Enrollment Management Steering Committee.

-- Student Success Resources provides a list of tools to boost academic achievement during the Fall 2021 semester, including study spaces, tutoring, and technology resources.
+Student Success Resources provides a list of tools to boost academic achievement, including tutoring and technology resources.

 Access and Affordability